joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/08/theater/old-friends-review-sondheim-peters-salonga.html

 **Grizzlies' Jaylen Wells leaves on stretcher, taken to hospital after hard fall**\
-`Hornets guard KJ Simpson was ejected after his hard foul on Wells' breakaway dunk attempt.`\
+`Hornets guard KJ Simpson was ejected for his hard foul on the play, on which Wells reportedly suffered a broken wrist.`\
 https://nytimes.com/athletic/6265595/2025/04/08/jaylen-wells-injured-stretcher-hospital/

 **Padres' Jackson Merrill lands on injured list with right hamstring strain**\